-ASL 2313 Intermediate American Sign Language I TIME: Fall: MW 4-5:20 pm (Fully online option 2) INSTRUCTOR: Travis Belmontes-Merrell DESCRIPTION This course expands on expressive and receptive skills of American Sign Language (ASL) developed in ASL 1442, adding more complex grammatical features, vocabulary, and communicative activities, as well as continued discussion of Deaf culture.
+ASL 2313 Intermediate American Sign Language I TIME: Fall: 001 MW 4-5:20 pm INSTRUCTOR: Travis Belmontes-Merrell DESCRIPTION This course expands on expressive and receptive skills of American Sign Language (ASL) developed in ASL 1442, adding more complex grammatical features, vocabulary, and communicative activities, as well as continued discussion of Deaf culture.
 Students are assessed based on attendance, participation, assignments, quizzes, presentations, papers and the final exam.
 Instruction takes places in American Sign Language and written English.
-PREREQUISITES ASL 1 442, or the equivalent, with a grade of C or better
+PREREQUISITES ASL 1442, or the equivalent, with a grade of C or better